rodolfodpk/jbang-fun/README.md

 * The requirements: 4GB file, 4GB of RAM and 40GB of disk.
 * In order to accelerate my manual tests, I'm running a 1GB file with 512MB of memory.
-* WordCounterScript2 seems to be the fastest implementation
+* WordCounterScript2 seems to be the fastest implementation.
-* I made use of IntelliJ AI boot
+* I made use of IntelliJ AI boot.